Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 - Information relevant to your continued care from other people who care for you or know you well, such as other health professionals and relatives

-- Information you provide by filling in forms on the THCP website.
+- Information you provide by filling in forms on The Hearing Care Partnership website

 - Details of your visit to the website and any transactions you carry out on the website